statisticalbiotechnology/cb2030/questions/pca.md

 ## Limitations of PCA

-1. It is mentioned in "principal component analysis summary" that PCA is less useful for high-dimensional data sets.
+1. **(3 votes))** It is mentioned in "principal component analysis summary" that PCA is less useful for high-dimensional data sets.
 Is this due to the loss of information or is it other factors limiting the use of PCA?
+> I dissagree, VanderPlas states that: "Certainly PCA is not useful for every high-dimensional dataset, but it offers a straightforward and efficient path to gaining insight into high-dimensional data.", that is not really the same thing as you state.
 > PCA is frequently used in high dimensional data, as we are in more need of dimensionality reduction in high dimensional data.

 1. It is mentioned that PCAs main weakness is outliers in your data.
 Does this mean that there are examples of when PCA or dimensionality reduction is possible but not recommended?
 Such as when there is a lot of variance between samples and data?